 AASB 1058 amends AASB 16 Leases so that the right-of-use assets arising from 'peppercorn leases' are measured at fair value (instead of cost under AASB 16 paragraphs 23-24).
 This amendment applies to all leases with significantly below-market terms and conditions principally to enable the lessee entity to further its objectives.
 The department is currently reviewing any contracts with a material impact for the period after 1 July 2018.
+The department is currently reviewing any contracts with a material impact for the period after 1 July 2018.
 Fair value of the right-of-use asset will need to be established on initial recognition or transition but will not need to be measured on an ongoing basis.
 The department will monitor the impact of any contracts subsequently entered into before the new standard takes effect.